 Those conversations led us to co-found YouthGlobe, a non-profit that provides educational and entrepreneurship opportunities to young people in Burundi.
 We provided high school scholarships, ran after-school programs, and connected our scholars to local employers for internship opportunities.

 The education component was not too difficult to execute.
 Conditions were tough but we had a driven class of scholars and the difference we were making was direct and I could sense it.
-However, my team and I began to get worried about what would happen after our scholars graduated from high school.
+However, my team and I began to get worried about what would happen after our scholars graduated from high school.2.
+How were you concerned, and why?

 Simply put, I could see that it would be difficult for our scholars to find meaningful employment.
 Unemployment was very high, and reliable jobs were limited to the UN, international nonprofits, government, and other public sector roles.
 As is the case in every country, those four sources of employment cannot create meaningful employment for an entire population.